Peer Experiences Project

 Principal Investigator: Dr. Gabriel J. Merrin (Syracuse University)

-Co-Principal Investigator: Dr. Collaborator Name
+Co-Principal Investigator: Dr. [Collaborator Name] (Boston University)

 Funding: National Institute of Justice (NIJ)